Formation and cause of algae and fungal attack

 - Locations with restricted air movement

-Mostly west and north sides are more affected.
-The north side receives less sunlight and is therefore rarely completely dried.
-The west side, however, is often wet by rain, as the main wind direction mostly pulls from the west.
-On the south side, algae and fungal colonies are less likely to be found thanks to the strong sunshine.
-The tent cover dries faster there and the strong UV rays kill the algae cells and fungal spores rather.
+Usually the west and north sides are more affected.
+The north side receives less sunlight and is therefore rarely completely dried out.
+The west side, on the other hand, is often wet from rain, as the main wind direction usually comes from the west.
+Thanks to the strong sun, there are fewer algae and fungus colonies on the south side.
+The tent cover dries faster there and the strong UV rays tend to kill the algae cells and fungal spores.

 With what measures can I avoid algae and fungus?

-- In the rainy season, heat the tent more often with a fire
+- In the rainy periods, often heat the tent with a fire

 - If possible, occasionally dismantle and disassemble or move rods

 - Remove bird droppings and other organic residues from the hull

 - Cut back the grass and spread wood chips around a tent